taetaehoho/UBC-HowtoCode/README.md

 # UBC-HowtoCode
-UBC's How to Code: Simple and Complex Data Course
+UBC's How to Code: Simple and Complex Data

 Started 6/27/2021